 We have generated a list of CPD activities tailored around the cancellation of events and restrictions imposed by COVID-19, please review list above or visit ANZCA library COVID-19 resources Education/CPD guide.

 The list includes where to access online emergency response activities, practice evaluation activities to complete remotely and quicklinks to knowledge and skills resources.

 We will continue to update and evaluate this list to best support members and their needs.
 Additions/suggestions are welcomed, please email the CPD Team.

-Our president and education unit sends regular emails and the college regularly posts updates to the website.
+The college sends regular emails and posts updates to the website, click here for recent news.
 In addition, the ANZCA Library has established clinical resources useful for airway management and infection control, accessible by clicking here.
 For exemplar samples visit the COVID-19 resources Education/CPD guide.

 It is now available as an emergency response activity in your CPD portfolio.

 In an effort to minimise paperwork, no recognition of suitability application process is required.
 The recognition code to use (ER-20-COVAIR-123) will appear when you add this activity in your CPD portfolio.

 Hospital departments and private practice groups are encouraged to develop education sessions that satisfy local needs, incorporating local staff, work environment and equipment.
 The adaptive skills needed to limit the spread of the disease have required additional education, thus, a specialised emergency response.